AndreaCossu/Relation-Network-PyTorch/README.md

 * The main script is `launch_rn_babi.py`.
   * Run it with `python launch_rn_babi.py experiment_name [options]`.
   * Options are listed and explained with `python launch_rn_babi.py --help`.
-  * Use always `--en_valid` and never specify `--babi_tasks`.

-To reproduce results execute `python launch_rn_babi.py test --en_valid --learning_rate 1e-4 --batch_size 20 --relu_act --epochs 50 ` and then check under `results/test` to see the results.
+To reproduce results execute `python launch_rn_babi.py test --learning_rate 1e-4 --batch_size 20 --epochs 50 ` and then check under `results/test` to see the results.
 If you want to do the final test on the test set instead of validation set, use `--test_on_test` option.
 The final accuracy on test set is (task: accuracy):
 * 1: 0.973
 * 2: 0.828
 * 3: 0.786